Current News and Collaborations (last updated 2 July, 2008)

 The recently established Oxford Bon Project, conceived by Dr. Charles Ramble, will co-ordinate a five-year study of Bon, a living religion that Tibetans regard as the predecessor of Buddhism in their country.
 The Oxford Bon Project has been made possible thanks to generous funding from the Kalpa Group and core components of initial research include translations of key historical and rituals texts, completion of a catalogue of the Bon canon, and a monograph of Bon liturgical music.
 As of February 2002, Digital Himalaya has undertaken to advise Dr. Ramble and other contributing members of the project on technical issues such as: the digitisation of a video corpus related to Bon ritual, designing and implementing a search and retrieval system for scanned still photos and assisting with the acquisition and installation of digital imaging hardware.

-The medical doctor Aglaja Stirn and educator Peter van Ham approached Digital Himalaya at the beginning of 2002 with the view to sharing their impressive visual records of the Himalayan area.
-Aglaja and Peter have years of experience travelling in Arunachal Pradesh, Nagaland, Manipur, Assam, Lahul, Ladakh and Spiti (to mention but a few of the places they have worked).
-They have coauthored a number of large format photographic books and are looking into ways of sharing their work with others in new ways made possible by digital technologies.
-An outline of the cultural and visual content they have collected can be seen on their website.
-Digital Himalaya has agreed to offer advice on search and retrieval systems suitable for use on the web, and we are exploring avenues for potential partnership.
+The medical doctor Aglaja Stirn and educator Peter van Ham approached Digital Himalaya at the beginning of 2002 with the view to sharing their visual records of the Himalayan area.
+Aglaja and Peter have years of experience traveling in Arunachal Pradesh, Nagaland, Manipur, Assam, Lahul, Ladakh and Spiti (to mention but a few of the places they have worked).
+They have co-authored a number of large format photographic books and are looking into ways of sharing their work with others in new ways made possible by digital technologies.

 Collaborative partnerships begun with